CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/SyncE.md

 ### QL to Receive in Status Messages

-This setting enables you to override the QL (`option 1`, `option 2 generation 1`, or `option 2 generation 2`) to receive in SSM messages before it is used in the selection algorithm.
-You can set one of the following options:
+To override the QL (`option 1`, `option 2 generation 1`, or `option 2 generation 2`) received in SSM messages before it is used in the selection algorithm, you can set one of the following options:
 - `exact <quality-level>`  specifies the exact QL regardless of the value received unless the received value is DNU.
 - `highest <quality-level>` specifies an upper limit on the received QL.
 If the received value is higher than this specified QL, this QL is used instead.
 - `lowest <quality-level>` specifies a lower limit on the received QL.
 If the received value is lower than this specified QL, DNU is used instead.